 At the AOFM we are committed to ensuring our workforce reflects the diversity of the Australian Public.
 We do not discriminate when assessing applications.

-- April - June: You will have a 5 - 6 week period to submit your application, resume and academic transcript into our recruitment system.
+- 21 March - 24 April 2023: You will have a four week period to submit your application, resume and academic transcript into our recruitment system.

-- August: Offers.
-First round offers for the graduate program are made in early to mid-August.
+- July: Offers.
+First round offers for the graduate program are made in early to mid-July.
 If you have been found suitable and placed in the merit pool, you may also be offered a place in other APS4 roles within the agency.

 - December to January: Relocation.
 For those moving to Canberra to take up the role in the program, we will support you in the process from start to finish.